 Budget agreed with challenges ahead

-Lead Councillor for Finance, Cllr Tim Anderson says: "We started off this financial year in a good financial position with diverse income streams and a good level of reserves.
-However, despite achieving savings through our ongoing Future Guildford Transformation Programme, supporting our communities through the Coronavirus (Covid-19) pandemic means we have a projected £8million overspend this financial year and we are using reserves to maintain our services, which is not sustainable.
-As we move into 2021-22 we initially had a predicted shortfall of £2 million, additional funding provided by the Government as part of the finance settlement and a significant review of the capital programme has meant that we now expect to balance our 2021-22 budget, but we are projecting a significant deficit of £1.6million in 2022-23 which may rise to £5.9million by 2025-26 if we do not take action.
+Lead Councillor for Resources, Cllr Tim Anderson says: "Despite achieving savings through our ongoing Future Guildford Transformation Programme, supporting our communities through the Coronavirus (Covid-19) pandemic means we have a projected £8million overspend this financial year and we are using reserves to maintain our services, which is not sustainable.
+As we move into 2021-22 we initially had a predicted shortfall of £2million, additional funding provided by the Government as part of the finance settlement and a significant review of the capital programme has meant that we now expect to balance our 2021-22 budget, but we are projecting a significant deficit of £1.6million in 2022-23 which may rise to £5.9million by 2025-26 if we do not take action.

-"We have received government funding to cover some Covid expenditure but our commercial income such as retail and hospitality, car parking and income from sports facilities which brought in around £21 million each year has been severely impacted.
+"We have a good diversification of commercial income such as rents from our industrial estates and investment properties, car parking, income from sports facilities, and service fees which brought in around £21 million each year before Covid-19.
+This has been severely impacted by the pandemic.
+Due to less support from central government over previous years we are more reliant on our local income streams.
 For us to maintain a strong financial position it's important that we continue with our forward-thinking approach through our new finance and saving strategy.
-We need to avoid any further reductions in our general fund reserves for a medium-term balanced budget.
+This will give us financial sustainability with a low reliance on government funding, a good diversification on income streams and a significant level of reserves but we need to avoid any further reductions in our general fund reserves for a medium-term balanced budget.

-"While we continue to face further financial challenges in the next 2-4 years due to the continued reductions in government funding and the ongoing pandemic, we must remember it is later in 2022-23 when we expect to face the most significant impact and while we will have difficult decisions to make, our residents remain at the forefront of everything we do."
+"While we continue to face further financial challenges due to the continued reductions in government funding and the ongoing pandemic, we must remember it is later in 2022-23 to 2024-25 when we expect to face the most significant impact and while we will have difficult decisions to make, our residents remain at the forefront of everything we do."

 Capital Programme Investment